hayone1/exoduschurch-website/content/community.md

 At the Exodus church, we're big on community and every member feels known and loved.

-We believe in achieving great things as a family and fulfilling prophesies together as the body of Christ. :br:br We have small nuclear families called cells where everyone knows his/her neighbour well.
+We believe in achieving great things as a family and fulfilling prophesies together as the body of Christ. \:br\:br We have small nuclear families called cells where everyone knows his/her neighbour well.

 We also give everyone an opportunity to serve the Lord in groups called service units.
 ::

-:br:br
+\:br\:br

 <!-- <h2 class="text-3xl">Service Units</h2> -->